code42/code42cli/docs/commands/alertrules.md

 Add users to alert rules.
 CSV file format: `rule_id,username`.

 Arguments:
-* `file-name`: The path to the csv file with columns 'rule_id,username'for bulk adding users to the alert rule.
+* `file-name`: The path to the csv file with columns 'rule_id,username' for bulk adding users to the alert rule.

 Usage:
 ```bash